alecs007/TypeBlaster/README.md

     • Word Generation: Developed an efficient random word generation system to keep the gameplay dynamic and unpredictable.
     • Real-Time Input Handling: Mastered capturing and validating user input instantly to create a seamless experience.
-    • User Accessibility: Focused on ensuring the game is easy to navigate for players of all skill levels.
     • Customizable Settings: Added options to adjust the theme, timer, and language to personalize the gameplay experience.
     • Error Recovery: Implemented error recovery mechanisms to handle accidental key presses and ensure smooth gameplay without interruptions
     • Minimalist Design: Focused on creating a clean, user-friendly interface to highlight functionality without distractions.